luisbocanegra/plasma-panel-colorizer/README.md

 ### Performance

-Some widgets really like to create/destroy/recolor their own widget elements (e.g. Global Menu), to account for this text and icons color are re-applied every 250ms I tried to optimize it so CPU usage only increases around 1-2% on my computer but could vary depending on your System or how many widgets are in your panels.
+Some widgets really like to create/destroy/recolor their own widget elements (e.g. Global Menu), to account for this, text and icons color are re-applied every 250ms.
+I tried to optimize it so CPU usage only increases around 1-2% on my computer, but usage could vary depending on your System or how many widgets are in your panels.

 ## Acknowledgements